protocol/nft-website/docs/tutorial/avax-nft.md

 Before we can continue, install `nft.storage` and `mime` libraries with `npm install nft.storage mime --save`.

 Now we will upload an NFT's metadata -- image, name, and description -- to nft.storage and use the IPFS URI in the `mintTo`.
-To write a script that can be imported and run on Hardhat Node REPL, create a file called `upload.mjs` inside the `/scripts` directory with the following code:
+To write a script that can be imported and run on Hardhat Node REPL, create a file called `upload.mjs` inside the `/scripts` directory with the following code (replacing `NFT_STORAGE_KEY` variable with **your own API key**).

 ```js
 import { NFTStorage, File } from 'nft.storage'